-Sporting magnificent modern architecture and top-tier dining, entertainment, pool and spa options, Aria stands tall as a hip resort in the heart of both CityCenter and the Strip.
+Sporting magnificent modern architecture and top-tier dining, entertainment, pool and spa options, ARIA stands tall as a hip resort in the heart of the Strip.

-Totally techie, gleaming and chic, luxury on all levels
+Modern, gleaming and chic.
+Luxury on all levels

-Aria opened at the end of 2009 and everything still feels shiny and brand spanking new here.
-The rooms are a tech lover's dream with all the latest gadgetry -- from keyless locks to personalized automation.
-Plus you'll have one-touch control of lighting, temperature, draperies, music and more.
-Simply put, you are master of your domain at Aria -- in a lord-of-manor sense, not in the "Seinfeld" sense (unless that's what you want to be).
+ARIA opened at the end of 2009 and it still has that new car smell.
+The rooms are a tech lover's dream with all the latest gadgetry (keyless locks, personalized automation, etc.).
+Each room features an in-room tablet where you'll have one-touch control of lighting, temperature, draperies, music, in-room dining and more.
+Simply put, you are master of your domain at ARIA.

-Open seasonally, the pool area at Aria is like something out of the Garden of Eden.
-Three ellipse-shaped pools are spread across a palm tree-laden deck -- and each pool is more tempting than the last.
+Open year-round, the pool area at ARIA is like something out of the Garden of Eden.
+Three ellipse-shaped pools are spread across a palm tree-laden deck.
 For those of you who already know you want to give in to sin, head directly to Liquid Pool Lounge, a walled-off dayclub in the back where you can frolic with DJ-spun music and copious cocktails.

 There isn't a bad room in the house.
 Since the price point is elevated here, why not just go all out and upgrade to one of the Sky Suites?
-With the one-bedroom penthouse, you'll not only get postcard-worthy views and more flat-screen TVs than you'd find in a Best Buy display, but you'll enjoy extras like limousine transport from the airport, a personal concierge and access to the private Sky Suites Lounge, where you can indulge in drinks (yes, this includes alcohol) and snacks all day and night long.
+With the one-bedroom penthouse, not only will you get postcard-worthy views and more flat-screen TVs than you'd find in an electronics store, but you'll enjoy extras like limousine transport from the airport, a personal concierge and access to the private Sky Suites Lounge, where you can indulge in drinks (yes, this includes alcohol) and snacks all day and night long.

-If you're thinking of smoking in your room at Aria, don't.
-At checkout, you might find you've been hit with a $250 cleaning fee.
+If you're thinking of smoking in your room at ARIA, don't.
+At checkout, you might find you've been hit with a $500-$1000 smoking restoration fee.
 Be aware that most of the resort's rooms (98 percent of them, only a few high roller suites have been exempted) are nonsmoking, so the only places you'll be able to light up are on the casino floor or in various bars.

-Now that we've blown your mind in terms of parking, we just want to add that Aria is set way, way back from the Strip.
-Of course, most Vegas strip resorts involve a walk to reach Las Vegas Boulevard, but this one will be an exodus.
-To get there, you'll have to either cross through the porte cochere and The Shops at Crystals or cross an awkward maze of sidewalks along Harmon Avenue while working your way alongside Mandarin Oriental Las Vegas or The Cosmopolitan of Las Vegas.
-You'll feel like you're in a live game of Frogger.
+Now that we've blown your mind in terms of parking, we just want to add that ARIA is set way back from the Strip.
+Of course, most Vegas Strip resorts involve a walk to reach Las Vegas Boulevard, but this is one of the longer ones.
+To get to the Strip, you'll have to go through The Shops at Crystals or walk along a series of shops parallel to City Center Place and Mandarin Oriental then take a pedestrian bridge across to The Shops at Crystals.
+Think of it as your workout to burn off those buffet calories.

-Spend an afternoon at Aria's Spa & Salon.
-There are some seriously unique amenities in here including a Shio salt room (its salt-infused air improves both your breathing and skin) and the country's first Japanese Ganbanyoku heated stone beds, which are unbelievably soothing to your muscles.
+Spend an afternoon at ARIA's Spa & Salon.
+There are some seriously unique amenities in here including a Shio salt room (its salt-infused air improves both your breathing and skin) and Ganbanyoku heated stone beds, which are unbelievably soothing to your muscles.